istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 external services.
 This option allows you to start evaluating Istio quickly, without controlling access to external services, and decide to [configure access to external services](#configuring-istio-external-services) later.

-Istio has an installation option that allows access to all external services for which no HTTP service exist inside the mesh and no HTTP/TCP `ServiceEntry` is defined.
+Istio has an installation option that allows access to all external services for which no HTTP service exists inside the mesh and no HTTP/TCP `ServiceEntry` is defined.
 For example, if your mesh does not have an HTTP service on port 443, and you did not define a `ServiceEntry` on port 443, you can access any external service on port 443.
 Note, however, that once you create an HTTP service on port 443 or define any `ServiceEntry` for any host on